minshi123/gitlab/doc/user/group/saml_sso/index.md

 Many of the terms can be confusingly named and vary between services, so it is possible that the information you are looking for is listed under another name.

-It can help to look at your identity provider's documentation and examples to see what the most common options are for configuring services are, as this can provide hints on what you'll need to configure GitLab.
+It can help to look at your Identity Provider's documentation and examples to see what the most common options are for configuring services are, as this can provide hints on what you'll need to configure GitLab.

 It can also help to look at our [more detailed docs for self-managed GitLab](../../../integration/saml.md).
 The most common options are shared between the two, except self-manged instances use a configuration file and support more options from [omniauth-saml](https://github.com/omniauth/omniauth-saml/).